lucahammer/WischWasch/README.md

 How does it work?
 ------------------------------------------------------
 You decide for each update if you like it (swipe right) or not (swipe left).
-After several updates you get some stats on how much you liked or disliked tweets from a certain person.
+After each swipe the table with the results gets updated.
+You can sort it by tipping on the table headings.
+In the future more complex stuff could be added.

 Who are you?
 ------------------------------------------------------